zhuhui-in/Chemistry/Nonbonding Interactions.md

 Since the hydrogen bond is a simple Coulombic interaction, and partial negetive charge can accept a hydrogen bond, not just electronegative atoms, but even Π systems.

+本质：a certain amount charge is transferred from Lewis base into σ*(A-H) antibonding orbital of the hydrogen donor.
+The D-H is weaken, lengthen.

 hydrogen bond strengths are roughly broken into 3 categories: 1) strong(15-40kacl/mol) 2)moderate(4-14kcal/mol) 3) weak (0-4kcal/mol, the most common hydrogen bonds)

 ​	影响氢键作用强弱的因素：